box/viewer.js/README.md

 * `Crocodoc.LAYOUT_PRESENTATION` One page is shown at a time with no scrolling.
 Custom transitions may be used to switch between pages.
 * `Crocodoc.LAYOUT_PRESENTATION_TWO_PAGE` Two pages are shown at a time, side by side, with no scrolling.
 Custom transitions may be used to switch between pages.

-NOTE: `.crocodoc-page` and `.crocodoc-page-inner` classes can be used to style pages, but there are some important restrictions:
-* `.crocodoc-page`: padding should be used to adjust page spacing (never use margin for this)
-* `.crocodoc-page`: background should be transparent, unless you want the background to also appear as a border (based on the padding size) - use `.crocodoc-page-inner` for changing the background of pages

 #### Other Layout Modes

 The above list are the modes that are included as part of the bundled viewer.js library.
 Here are some other layout modes that can be included alongside the library to add new layout functionality: